 The Rose Garden

 Molly’s perfect life comes crashing down following the unexpected death of her husband David.
 She is left alone with a big old house to maintain, finances in disarray and her hopes for happiness in a heap.
 But Molly is a survivor.
 Despite objections from her two daughters, Molly fears that the only solution will be to sell their beloved home.
 But as she finds herself drawn to the old neglected and overgrown walled rose garden and the dilapidated gardener’s cottage attached, shesuddenly sees a future as shedecides to restore them.

 As the rose garden takes on a new life and starts to bloom again, Molly finds that she can look to the future with new confidence and hope.

 by Donal Ryan

 While the Celtic Tiger rages, and greed becomes the norm, Johnsey Cunliffe desperately tries to hold on to the familiar, even as he loses those who all his life have protected him from a harsh world.
-Village bullies and scheming land-grabbers stand in his way on every road he walks down.
-It’s no wonder the crossbeam in the slatted shed seems to call to him.
+Village bullies and scheming land-grabbers stand in his way, no matter where he turns.

 Set over the course of one year of Johnsey’s life, The Thing About December breathes with his grief, bewilderment, humour and agonizing self-doubt.
 This is a heart-twisting tale of a lonely man struggling to make sense of a world moving faster than he is.